wasp-os/wasp-os/README.md

 Documentation
 -------------

-WASP is has [extensive
+Wasp-os is has [extensive
-documentation](https://daniel-thompson.github.io/wasp-os/) which includes a detailed [Applicaiton Writer's Guide](https://daniel-thompson.github.io/wasp-os/appguide.html) to help you get started coding for WASP as quickly as possible.
+documentation](https://daniel-thompson.github.io/wasp-os/) which includes a detailed [Applicaiton Writer's Guide](https://daniel-thompson.github.io/wasp-os/appguide.html) to help you get started coding for wasp-os as quickly as possible.

 Building from a git clone
 -------------------------